arozanski97/SUNK-based-contig-scaffolding/README.md

 snakesub -j 40
 ```

-Currently opperates using Eichler labs module system, currently updating snakemake to use conda envs for off cluster availability
+Currently operates using the Eichler lab module system.
+Currently updating snakemake to use conda envs for off-cluster availability